ConradPB/City-Skyline-Daylight-Dark/README.md

 # City-Skyline-Dalight-Dark
-A city skyline with the sunset
+A city skyline with the in the daytime with darkened buildings

 This project is a simple webpage that displays a city skyline using HTML and CSS.
 The webpage consists of two sections - the background buildings and the foreground buildings.
 The background buildings are displayed in the back of the webpage, while the foreground buildings are displayed in the front.